VFG012278

 Three outputs have been generated:

-- the size of the orthogroup(s) in which the reported Virulence factors has been clustered.
+- the size of the orthogroup(s) in which the reported Virulence factor has been clustered.

-In green the discrepencies between orthogroup clustering and Virulence factors prediction.
-Green homologs (same orthogroup) are not positive hit(s) for the considered Virulence factors.
+Green homologs (same orthogroup) are not positive hit(s) for the considered Virulence factor.

-Variations within orthogroups may be due to the clustering of multi domain proteins or because of erroneous homolog clustering or Virulence factors prediction.
+Variations within orthogroups may be due to the clustering of multi domain proteins or because of erroneous homolog clustering or Virulence factor prediction.

 Description